 More Heat & Humidity Ahead

-Expect A Warm Stretch for the JDC & The July 4th Weekend
+Expect more warmth for the Start for the JDC & The July 4th Weekend

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- It’s Pro-Am Day at the John Deere Classic, and that typically means heat and humidity.
-Expect abundant sunshine, along with very warm and muggy conditions during the day.
-Highs should reach the upper 80′s to low 90′s.
-We’ll put that forecast on repeat for Thursday, followed by a chance for showers and storms Friday, then sunshine Saturday and Sunday.
-Temperatures will remain in the 80′s.
-The July 4th holiday could mean lingering rain chances as highs return to the 90′s.
+(KWQC) -Your First Alert Forecast from Meteorologist Kyle Kiel: Plenty of sunshine expected today with a breezy south wind 10-20 mph.
+Temperatures warm into the upper 80s to lower 90s.
+Clouds increase tonight as a cold front moves in from the north, sparking scattered showers and storms toward morning.
+The highest chance of rain is going to be near the Quad Cities and areas north.
+With the front passing through, it will be cooler with highs in the 80s, but still a little humid.

-Keep heat safety rules in mind during the period as the heat index could rise into the 90′s through the weekend.
+The holiday weekend will feature temperatures in the 80s with dew points in the upper 50s to lower 60s.
+There may be a stray shower across northern hometowns Saturday, otherwise expect a partly cloudy sky.
+Independence Day could have a few showers and storms.
+Timing and location is hard to pin down at this point so stay with TV6 for updates.

 Copyright 2022 KWQC.
 All rights reserved.